 A small change in Florida’s traffic light regulations now allows Florida cities to shorten yellow lights, resulting in millions of dollars in traffic fines.
 According to a Tampa news source, The Florida Department of Transportation (FDOT) changed the policy approximately two years ago when it reduced yellow light intervals below federal recommendations.
 After the adjustment, engineers began working with cities to shorten the length of yellow lights at specific intersections; primarily those with red light traffic cameras.
-The lights were only reduced by a fraction of a second, but studies show that even half of a second can double the amount of citations at an intersection.
+The lights were only reduced by a fraction of a second, but studies show that even half of a second can double the number of citations at an intersection.

-Last year, red light violations generated more than $100 million in revenue across Florida communities.
+Last year, red-light violations generated more than $100 million in revenue across Florida communities.
 More than half of the money produced by the fines went back to the state.
-The remaining funds were divided between counties, cities and camera companies.
+The remaining funds were divided between counties, cities, and camera companies.
 This year, researchers guestimate that the red light citations will collect $120 million in fines.
 An executive director of the National Motorists Association (a nonprofit organization), described red light cameras as a business.
 “Red light cameras are a for-profit business between cities and camera companies and the state,” he said.

 “The [rule-change] was done, I believe, deliberately in order that more tickets would be given with yellows set deliberately too short,” the executive director continued.
 The National Motorist Association is a self-proclaimed advocate for American drivers.
 In the past, the association attempted to combat the 55mph speed limit and is currently campaigning against the red light traffic cameras.
 The association strongly believes that the cameras are used to target safe drivers who are victimized by the shortened lights.
-On the other hand, advocates of red light cameras claim that the technology has effectively reduced serious accidents in intersections that are monitored by the devices.
+On the other hand, advocates of red light cameras claim that technology has effectively reduced serious accidents in intersections that are monitored by the devices.